Fonkarts/React_Native_Number-Game/README.md

 # React_Native_Tasks-App

-Here's a simple React Native Game that consists in guessing your phone number.
+Here's a simple React Native Game that consists in guessing a number.

 ## Installation